 |Dwight Burlingame, 2005 - 2010||Indiana University-Purdue University Indianapolis, USA|

 |Wolfgang H. Bielefeld, 2005 - 2010||Indiana University-Purdue University Indianapolis, USA|

 |Steven Rathgeb Smith, 1999-2004||University of Washington, Seattle, USA|

-Title Page: Include all authors' names, affiliations, addresses, phone numbers, fax numbers, e-mail addresses and discipline and a short (2-3 sentence) biography of each author and a data availability statement NVSQ encourages data transparency and promotes open data where possible.
+Cover Page: Include all authors' names, affiliations, addresses, phone numbers, fax numbers, e-mail addresses, discipline, a short (2-3 sentence) biography of each author and a data availability statement NVSQ encourages data transparency and promotes open data where possible.
 As such, there are several options for the data availability statement:

-Main Document: Remove ALL identifying information and include abstract, main text of article, appendices, endnotes, references, and tables and figures.
+Main Document: Remove ALL identifying information and include the main text of article, appendices, endnotes, references, and tables and figures.

 - Use 12 point, Times New Roman font for all documents.

-- Follow the APA style for citations, reference list, and headings.
+- Follow the APA style (most current edition) for formatting, headings, citations, and references.